aryanbaburajan/hotfix/README.md

 and much more coming!

-is there anything that irks you on a website? [open an issue for them](https://github.com/aryanbaburajan/hotpix).
+is there anything that irks you on a website? [open an issue](https://github.com/aryanbaburajan/hotfix/issues).